romainm/budget/README.md

 ## Dev notes

-Transaction objects are high-level objects.
+Transaction objects are high-level objects and a copy of the database information.
 You can change them directly.
 This should not change the database unless you manually do it.
 Transaction know about the category object.
 You can swap that category object but cannot set a category name on a transaction.

 API.createNewCategory() -> create a category in the database.

 newCategory = Category("newName")
-transaction.setCategory(newCategory)

-// the database does not know about that yet.
+transaction.setCategory(newCategory)  // the store should be notified and the update should take place

 the API on top of that needs to ensure that the database is in sync.

 Store - read/write from disk/db
 Model - Category, Transaction, Account - They know if they have been serialised or not, the serialiser is associated with the objects.